ygimenez/Pagination-Utils/README.md

   <figcaption><i style="color: gray">Wait, that's it?</i></figcaption>
 </figure>

-That's everything you have to do, the library will automatically add the navigation buttons to the target message, which will change its content based on the list's order.
+That's everything you have to do; the library will automatically add the navigation buttons to the target message, which will change its content based on the list's order.

 ## How do I categorize?